-Access one-of-a-kind resources for business owners, including marketing research databases, business plans, industry journals, business ebooks and audiobooks, and much more, from your home or your office with the help of the Glen Ellyn Public Library.
-The library can help you develop your web presence through Google, Twitter, Facebook, Pinterest, LinkedIn, or see how to use social media tools to track local trends, tune in to consumer issues, and gain community perspective.
+Access one-of-a-kind resources for business owners, including marketing research databases, business plans, industry journals, business ebooks and audiobooks, and much more, from your home or office with help from the Glen Ellyn Public Library.
+The library can assist you in developing your web presence through Google, Twitter, Facebook, Pinterest, and LinkedIn; or learn how to use social media tools to track local trends, tune in to consumer issues, and gain community perspective.

 Additionally, you can request a one-on-one visit from a librarian to your place of business, where you can get hands-on instruction on how to use the library’s catalog and online resources, or get answers to your technology questions.
 Contact Elizabeth Clower at firstname.lastname@example.org or 630-790-6750 for more information.